-The Shins, Ween, The Raconteurs, Muse, The Yeah Yeah Yeahs, Feist, Bloc Party, The Streets, Fleet Foxes, Jenny Lewis, The Kills, Connor Oberst And The Mystic Valley Band, Iron And Wine, Band Of Horses, Adele, Spiritualized, Neurosis, Damian Marley, MGMT, Yeahsayer, Bob Mould, Justice, Diplo, Cat Power, Lykke Li, Metric, Stars, Super Furry Animals, Mountain Goats, Vampire Weekend, The Raveonettes, Jens Lekman, Cut Copy, The Avett Brothers, Tim And Eric, M83, Swerve Driver, El P, Dizzy Rascal, The Black Angels, The Dodos, Les Savy Fav, Pretty Girls Make Graves, The Cave Singers, MSTKFT, Living Legends, Rilo Kiley, Mission Of Burma, Patton Oswald, Silver Jews, Polvo, Stephen Malkmus And The Jicks, Crystal Castles, Eagles OF Death Metal, The Notwist, Ingrid Michaelson, The Breeders, Ben Gibbard, and The Long Winters, Robyn, Donald Glover, M83, Robyn…….Fill In The Blanks if we missed you.
+The Shins, The Raconteurs, Muse, The Yeah Yeah Yeahs, Feist, Bloc Party, Fleet Foxes, The Kills, Conor Oberst And The Mystic Valley Band, Iron And Wine, Band Of Horses, Adele, Spiritualized, Damian Marley, MGMT, Yeasayer, Justice, Diplo, Cat Power, Metric, Stars, Super Furry Animals, Vampire Weekend, Jens Lekman, Cut Copy, The Avett Brothers, Tim And Eric, M83, Swerve Driver, El P, Dizzy Rascal, Les Savy Fav, Pretty Girls Make Graves, The Cave Singers, MSTRKRFT, Living Legends, Rilo Kiley, Mission Of Burma, Patton Oswald, Polvo, Stephen Malkmus And The Jicks, Crystal Castles, Eagles of Death Metal, The Notwist, The Breeders and Ben Gibbard

-The venue has many amenities and melds several business concepts within its walls.
-Neumos plays host to its eatery, Pike Street Fish Fry, its neighborhood bar aptly named MOE BAR, and a brand new venue on the lower level, BARBOZA.
+As well as hosting a concert hall, Neumos also hosts several other neighborhood businesses.
+The venue includes its eatery, Pike Street Fish Fry, its bar, MOE BAR, and a brand new venue on the lower level, BARBOZA.